 Before jumping into solutions, it’s important to understand why fading happens.
 Knowing the cause helps you choose the right faded rug solution.

 Direct sunlight is the biggest culprit.
-UV rays break down dye molecules in rug fibers, leading to discoloration and uneven patches.
+UV rays break down dye molecules in wool, Large jute area rug and other fibers, leading to discoloration and uneven patches.

 Heavy traffic areas experience fiber abrasion, which makes colors appear dull.